Squawka / News / Ballon d’Or 2025 odds: Ousmane Dembele leads race after fantastic PSG season

 As as been the case since 2022, the Ballon d’Or is now a season-based award rather than a calendar year.
-Rodri is the current title holder but he’s almost certainly out of the running, missing most of the 2024-25 season due to injury.
+Rodri is the current title holder but he won’t retain his crown, missing most of the 2024-25 season due to injury.

 Find the latest 2025 Ballon d’Or odds here: